-TPR is a term was created by Dr James Asher, a psychology professor from the University of San Jose who developed it to be used as a teaching methodology.
-The methodology was developed from observational studies of how children learn their first language and is built upon various related works including trace theory and developmental psychology.
+TPR is a term created by Dr. James Asher, a psychology professor from the University of San Jose, who developed it as a teaching methodology.
+The methodology was developed from observational studies of how children learn their first language and are built upon various related works, including trace theory and developmental psychology.

 Language-body conversations are the fundamental basis of TPR.
 It is the most powerful of the linguistic tools you can leverage.
-It’s more effective than teaching props, speaking slowly or repetition .
-TPR will not solve all language learning problems, but it will prepare your students for a successful transition to reading writing and speaking in a new language.
+It’s more effective than teaching props, speaking slowly, or repetition.
+TPR will not solve all language learning problems but will prepare your students for a successful transition to reading, writing, and speaking in a new language.

 Total Physical Response – Why It Works

 Effective TPR should be from both the teacher and the student.
-TPR often gets conflated with “acting” because many new online teachers liken it to being some sort of clown when in reality it’s how young learners develop language.
+TPR often gets conflated with “acting” because many new online teachers liken it to being some clown when in reality, it’s how young learners develop language.

-If you want to be an effective online English teacher you need to incorporate TPR.
-Using body language to associate specific acts like “read, listen, walk,” and other sorts of concepts works because students can more easily associate the specific language you want to teach along with relevant movement.
+To be an effective online English teacher, you need to incorporate TPR.
+Using body language to associate specific acts like “read, listen, walk,” and other concepts works because students can more easily associate the particular language they want to teach with relevant movement.

-TPR is not flailing your arms around wildly or giving gross exaggerated movements – it’s simply associating body movement to language.
+TPR is not flailing your arms around wildly or giving gross exaggerated movements – it’s simply associating body movement with language.
 TPR works so well because it hits on different learning styles:

-Students have preferred methodologies of learning, just like you do as an adult.
-Some prefer audio and instructions, others excel with video and less reading based material.
-The last group wall into the kinesthetic group who learn by doing.
+Students have preferred learning methodologies, just like you do as an adult.
+Some prefer audio and instructions; others excel with video and less reading-based material; the last group wall into the kinesthetic group, who learn by doing.

-Visual learners benefit from TPR because it make it easy to associate words and sentence structures with appropriate movements.
-These two elements combined allow for an online student to meet the lesson objectives with ease.
+Visual learners benefit from TPR because it makes associating words and sentence structures with appropriate movements easy.
+These two elements combined allow an online student to meet the lesson objectives efficiently.

-TPR is not as essential for students who learn a language by listening to it repeatedly.
-Audio learners develop their ability for language by recognizing patters and sounds and being able to emulate and immitate.
-However, though a student may have a preference for audio it still does not take away the overall importance of TPR for body-language comprehension.
+TPR is less essential for students who learn a language by listening to it repeatedly.
+Audio learners develop their ability for language by recognizing patterns and sounds and being able to emulate and imitate.
+However, though a student may prefer audio, it must remove TPR’s overall importance for body-language comprehension.

-Children learn by doing more often than not so effective TPR can not only help develop a child’s foreign language ability, it simply make class more fun and engaging.
-Remember, when your student is having fun, your having fun.
+Children learn by doing more often than not, so effective TPR can help develop a child’s foreign language ability and make the class more fun and engaging.
+Remember, when your student is having fun, you’re having fun.

 TPR does not mean to act like a clown.
-It’s design to prompt the student to perform a specific action be it to repeat a sentence, read, or respond to an open ended question.
-This is important because you want to maintain a 50% teacher to student talk ratio.
+It’s designed to prompt the student to perform a specific action, whether to repeat a sentence, read, or respond to an open-ended question.
+This is important because you want to maintain a 50% teacher-to-student talk ratio.